Mikhail Makarenko

-Mikhail Yanovitch Makarenko (1931 – 15 March 2007), né Moishe Hershkovich, also Gershkovich, also spelled as Michail Janovitch Makarenko, was a human rights activist, born in Romania to Orthodox Jewish parents, Yankel Hershkovich and Malka Weisman.
-When he was eight years old he ran away from home to live in Russia.
+Mikhail Yanovitch Makarenko (1931 – 15 March 2007), né Moishe Hershkovich, also Gershkovich, also spelled as Michail Janovitch Makarenko, was a human rights activist, born in Galați, Romania to Orthodox Jewish parents, Yankel Hershkovich and Malka Weisman.
+When he was eight years old he ran away from home to live in the Soviet Union, being settled in many orphanages in Soviet Moldova.
 During World War II, from age 10 to 13, he was a "Son of the Regiment", bringing water and food to the troops.